Cirkle (telecommunications): Merger with Robi Axiata

 In January 2016, Robi and Airtel Bangladesh announced that they intended to merge their Bangladesh operations.
 The combined entity, called Robi, would serve about 32 million subscribers.
 Axiata Group was to own 68.7% of the shares, Bharti Enterprises was to own 25.0%, while the remaining 6.3% would be owned by NTT DoCoMo.
 The merger was completed in November 2016.

-Departs of NTT DoCoMo
+Departure of NTT DoCoMo

-In June 2020, Japanese telecom company NTT DoCoMo left Bangladesh by selling its entire stakes in Robi Axiata Ltd to Bharti Airtel.
-Which has been with Robi from 2008, by acquiring 30 percent stake in that company.
-At the time of departure, it had only 6.31 percent shares and completely empty handed despite investing $350 million in the country.
+In June 2020, Japanese telecom company NTT DoCoMo left Bangladesh after investing $350 million in the country by selling its entire stakes in Robi Axiata Ltd to Bharti Airtel, which has been with Robi from 2008 by acquiring 30 percent stake in that company.
+At the time of departure, it had only 6.31 percent shares.

+Discontinuation of Airtel brand

+Robi Axiata PLC has faced anti-competitive complaints by competing telecom operators, Grameenphone and Banglalink, for using the 'airtel' branding.

+According to the conditions set out by BTRC during the 2016 merge, 'airtel' brand name had to be removed within two years after the merger; the brand name, however, has been used by Robi Axiata PLC for almost 10 years.

+Launch of cirkle

+Robi Axiata launched the brand cirkle on 17 August 2026.
+Following the rebrand, former Warid and Airtel users became users of cirkle.